Administration of Oral Progesterone Capsules Rectally Instead of Orally for Greatly Improved Efficacy in Transfeminine

 Progesterone has been studied for use by rectal administration and is available in the form of suppositories (brand name Cyclogest) for use via this route in some countries.
 See here for general information on the pharmacokinetics of rectal progesterone.
 Unfortunately, no pharmaceutical rectal formulation of progesterone is available in the United States and many other countries.
 Pharmaceutical rectal progesterone appears to have only been marketed in “Cyprus, Hong Kong, India, Malaysia, Malta, Oman, Singapore, South Africa, Thailand, Tunisia, Turkey, the United Kingdom, and Vietnam” (Wiki).
 Hence, many transfeminine people throughout the world do not have a pharmaceutical rectal progesterone formulation available in their country.
 Some compounding pharmacies, for instance in the United States and Canada, produce and sell progesterone suppositories that can be used rectally.
 However, these are not approved pharmaceuticals, and availability may be limited in other countries.

 Dr. Will Powers of Powers Family Medicine in Farmington Hills, Michigan in the United States has described the use of standard oral micronized progesterone, which is provided in the form of oil-filled capsules (brand names Prometrium, Utrogestan, and Microgest among others), via rectal administration in transfeminine people.
 His comments on this topic are spread about on Reddit (u/DrWillPowers), in the MTF Trans HRT Facebook group, and in Powers’s PowerPoint presentation on transgender healthcare.
-While many of Powers’s claims about transgender hormone therapy are problematic (Aly W., 2019), his findings in this area are based on objective blood test results from his clinical practice and have a certain level of value.
-Hence, I opted to consolidate them in this article for informational purposes.
+While many of Powers’s claims about transgender hormone therapy are problematic due to being inaccurate or based on low-quality information (see Aly W. (2019) for review), his statements in this area are based on objective blood test results from his clinical practice and have a certain level of value.
+Hence, I’ve opted to consolidate them in this article for informational purposes.